-Interested in some adventure?
+Are you interested in some adventure?
 Check out water sports, camping, zip line, or rail bike activities.

 And don’t forget to witness one of nature’s amazing spectacles—the beautiful sunset over this fantastic beach.

-Not to mention that it is home to the annual Boryeong Mud festival.
+Not to mention that it is home to the annual Boryeong Mud Festival.
 It is the largest summer festival in South Korea, where you can experience mud baths and other festivals.